 In Plato, controllers are objects that organize conversations between agents.
 A controller instantiates the agents, initializes them for each dialogue, passes input and outputs accordingly, and keeps track of statistics.

 Each conversational application in Plato can have one or more agents.
 Each agent has a role and a set of components such as NLU (Natural Language Understanding), DM ( Dialogue Management), DST (Dialogue State Tracking), Dialogue Policy, and NLG (Natural Language Generation).
 An agent could have an explicit module for each of these components, or alternatively, some of these components could be combined into one or more modules.

 The learning process of the Plato framework was integrated into LOAD’s research and development program, whose main goal was to implement user intent determination, entity extraction (e.g., topic, day), language generation, and interaction management.
 In this context, and with an in-depth study of Plato (since Plato is an open-source framework), we restructured it for our specific needs, whose main objective was the extraction of intentions and entities from a given text received from the user and the generation of his response, as shown in the figure below.

 With all the technological development taking place every day, we should not (and cannot) focus only on our comfort zone.
 Instead, we need to take the initiative to learn new technologies by challenging ourselves to become better.
 In this article and in conversations happening about digital evolution, we hear more and more the term “artificial intelligence” and the need for it to be present in our daily lives.

-With this in mind, and as true technology lovers, at Load, we like to be always up to date with the technological world and we feel the urge to continue exploring in order to give answers to our customers’ future needs and increase the internal knowledge of our team.
+With this in mind, and as true technology lovers, we at LOAD always want to be on the cutting edge of technology and feel the urge to continue researching to provide answers to the future needs of our customers and expand the internal knowledge of our team.